apsun/NekoSMS/README.md

 ## Note

 NekoSMS was designed for devices running stock Android.
-If your OEM has modified how Android handles SMS messages at the ROM level, this app will *not* work.
+If your ROM has made significant changes to the way Android internally handles SMS messages, this app might not work.

 ## License